middlebergm/Seattle-AirBnB-Analysis/README.md

 ## Installation
+Python 3 required.

 ## Project motivation
-For the second term of the nanodegree,
+For the second term of the nanodegree, I wanted to use this dataset to fulfill requirements for graduation.

 ## File descriptions